-How Motorcyclists Can Share the Road With Unfriendly Drivers
+How NJ Motorcyclists Can Share the Road With Unfriendly Drivers

 While hitting the open road on a motorcycle can be exhilarating, many bikers quickly learn how many hazards await in the form of inconsiderate car and truck drivers.
 Drivers who show little or no regard for the motorcyclists that they encounter often cause serious accidents.
 A sobering fact for many New Jersey bikers is that a motorcycle crash carries an 82% chance of causing injuries.